Martin named assistant coach for Team Canada West - Merritt Herald

-- Nicola Valley Food Bank aiming to restock shelves with Thanksgiving drivePosted 2 days ago
+- Precautionary measures at MSS to remain in place on day-to-day basisPosted 2 days ago

-- Local businessman makes $100,000 donation to hospital expansion projectPosted 2 days ago
+- Crowd comes out to hear from leadership hopefulPosted 2 days ago

-- ALBAS: Welcome to B.C., Mr. Prime Minister.
-We have some questions.Posted 3 days ago

-- RV fire sets grass ablaze off Coquihalla HighwayPosted 3 days ago

 Martin named assistant coach for Team Canada West

-The team’s coaching staff was announced Friday (Sept.
-8) with Martin, Rick Swan (head coach and general manager of the AJHL’s Bonnyville Pontiacs) and Derek Sweet-Coulter (head coach and general manager of the SJHL’s English River Miners) being named assistant coaches to head coach Mike Reaganm who is head coach and general manager of the SJHL’s Flin Flon Bombers.
+The TCW coaching staff was announced Friday (Sept.
+8) with Martin, Rick Swan (head coach and general manager of the AJHL’s Bonnyville Pontiacs) and Derek Sweet-Coulter (head coach and general manager of the SJHL’s English River Miners) being named assistant coaches to head coach Mike Reagan, who is head coach and general manager of the SJHL’s Flin Flon Bombers.

 Martin, who has spent the last seven seasons with the Cents and is entering his third as head coach, was a guest coach for Team Canada West during the selection camp ahead of the 2016 World Junior A Challenge.